CruxConnect/crux-docs/_product_retailer/search_items.md

 #### Facets Object:

 product_identifiers
-: (array) The Product Identifiers array is a array of product identifiers available on each SKU
+: (list) The Product Identifiers list is a list of product identifiers available on each SKU

 bundle_type
-: (array) The Bundle Type array is a array of bundle types the Supplier has set up for the SKUs.
+: (list) The Bundle Type list is a list of bundle types the Supplier has set up for the SKUs.
 Values for bundle_type_name include "Case Pack" and "Single".

 condition
-: (array) The Condition array is a array of conditions and counts for each pertaining to the Items of your results
+: (list) The Condition list is a list of conditions and counts for each pertaining to the Items of your results

 supplier
-: (array) The Supplier array is a array of suppliers using uuid or name
+: (list) The Supplier list is a list of suppliers using uuid or name

 catalogs
-: (array) The Catalogs array is a array of catalogs in which SKUs reside
+: (list) The Catalogs list is a list of catalogs in which SKUs reside

 categories
-: (array) The Categories array is a array of categories in which SKUs reside
+: (list) The Categories list is a list of categories in which SKUs reside

 shipping_origin_country
-: (array) The Shipping Origin Country array is a array of countries using the country codes.
+: (list) The Shipping Origin Country list is a list of countries using the country codes.
 Values include "US", "CA", "MX", etc.

 shipping_cost_type
-: (array) The Shipping Cost Type array is a array of types of shipping costs the Supplier has set up
+: (list) The Shipping Cost Type list is a list of types of shipping costs the Supplier has set up

-inventory_arrays
+inventory_lists
-: (array) The Inventory arrays array is a array of the inventory arrays in which the SKUs resize
+: (list) The Inventory lists list is a list of the inventory lists in which the SKUs resize

 ### Expected Response Codes